A short story by L.R. Forgues

 That’s what I hear, even through the snug mask.
 Cold leather over my swollen knuckles as I clench my fist.

 Blood.
-A smear of the stuff across the knuckles.
+A smear of the stuff across those same knuckles.

 I glance down, getting my first good look at the goon sprawled at my feet.
 My jaw sings, a song of blood and loose teeth.
 It’ll mend…they almost always do.

 This guy clocked me good.
 A quick left…and hard.
 There won’t be a repeat of that bullshit!

 The crescent wrench was a lucky find…sitting there near the rail, undoubtedly left by a careless worker.
 Waiting patiently…for me.

 The goon’s nose sounded…wet, on impact.
 The fight was over then.
 Damn, he was a big one.
 Lurching outta the shadow like that as I busted through the door.
 Got the wrench, came up swingin…just like DiMagio.

 Too bad about his heater though.
 A Colt.
 Government model.
 Matte black.